Puja (Hinduism): Puja elements

-A quick puja has the same structure as acts people would ordinarily perform for a quick reception, hospitality and affectionate interaction with a beloved guest.
-First the deity is greeted, acknowledged by name and welcomed, sometimes with a diya or lighted incense stick.
-The devotee proceeds to connect with the spiritual manifestation by meditating (a form of darshan), or chanting hymns and mantras, then personal prayers follow.
-After the prayer is finished, the spiritual visitor as the guest is affectionately thanked and greeted goodbye.
-A quick meditative puja is sometimes offered by some Hindus without an idol or image.
-According to Chris Fuller, an anthropologist, Hindu texts allow flexibility and abbreviated puja according to the occasion, needs, and personal preferences.

 In Balinese Hinduism

 Balinese family offers puja at a Hindu Temple, Bali, Indonesia.

 In Hinduism of Bali Indonesia, puja is sometimes called Sembahyang.
 The word originates from two words in old Javanese: sembah and hyang.
 Sembah means to respect and bow down; Hyang means divine, God or Sang Hyang Widhi Wasa, holy man, and ancestors.
 So to pray means to respect, bow down, surrender to the divine and ancestors.

 Sembahyang (puja) is an obligation for Balinese Hindus, the prayers and hymns are derived from the Vedas.
 A family typically offers prayers every day, with Kewangen and other offerings.
 Kewangen means aromatic, and it is made from leaves and flowers in form of auspicious Vedic symbols.
 Balinese use kewangen to worship the divine, both in form of Purusha (soul) and Pradana (body).
 As with India, Balinese make offerings, including symbolic inclusion of fire, incense and mantras.

 As a social and human rights event

 Pūjā in Hinduism has served as a means for Hindu communities outside India to gather, socialize, discover new friends and sometimes discuss ways to address social discrimination of Hindus.
 For example, Marion O'Callaghan reports that the Hindu diaspora brought as indentured laborers to Trinidad by the British colonial government, suffered discriminatory laws that did not recognize traditional Hindu marriages or inheritance rights of children from a traditional Hindu marriage, nor did the non-Hindu majority government allow pyre cremation or construction of crematorium.
 These Hindu rituals were considered pagan and uncivilized.
 Pujas offered a way for Hindus to meet, socially organize and petition their human rights.
 Over time, pujas became as much a social and community recreational event as a religious event.